DeadlySage/CodeCatsMeetingScheduler/README.md

 # Synopsis

-the goal of this project is to enable instructors to easily manage appointments with students. current methods of sending emails to instructors / proffesors are ineficient and relies on the instructor to see the email and making not of it.
-With Meeting Scheduler it will be easier for instructors to see at a glance how many appointments they have with a quick glance.
+The goal of this project is to enable instructors to easily manage appointments with students.
+Current methods of sending emails to instructors / professors are inefficient and relies on the instructor to see the email and making not of it.
+With Meeting Scheduler it will be easier for instructors to see how many appointments they have with a quick glance.
 This will also make it easier for students to set up appointments as they will no longer have to write an email to the instructors.

 # Features

 * Ease of Acess
-  - allow students the ability to reserve appointments using any browser.
+  - Allow students the ability to reserve appointments using any browser.
-  - enables instructors to easily view / manage appointments through the browser.
+  - Enables instructors to easily view / manage appointments through the browser.
 * Set blocks of appointment for instructors
-  - as an instructor you can set blocks of a set duration as appointments available to students.
+  - As an instructor you can set blocks of a set duration as appointments available to students.
-  - as an instructor you can make specific blocks unavailable to prevent reservation from students.
+  - As an instructor you can make specific blocks unavailable to prevent reservation from students.
-  - prioritize certain groups of students over others.
+  - Prioritize certain groups of students over others.
 * Calendar view
-  - allows instructors and students to see at a glance how many appointment blocks are available.
+  - Allows instructors and students to see at a glance how many appointment blocks are available.
-  - multiple calendar views available (month, week, day).
+  - Multiple calendar views available (month, week, day).
 * Database backend for data storage & login system
 * Signup & Login
-  - allows students & instructors to create an account and login.
+  - Allows students & instructors to create an account and login.
-  - prevent fraudulent appointments from being made.
+  - Prevent fraudulent appointments from being made.
-  - peace of mind for instructors as website will only accept student emails provided from university.
+  - Peace of mind for instructors as the website will only accept student emails provided from university.
 * Note on appointment blocks
-  - allows instructors to add Zoom meeting links on the appointments for ease of use for both students and instructors.
+  - Allows instructors to add Zoom meeting links on the appointments for ease of use for both students and instructors.
 * Cross platform
   - Windows, macOS and Linux ready.